Got a question? We're here to help.

 At United, we are particularly keen to connect with church leaders; as we seek to work together to change the nation, it helps to know who each other are!
 We believe that there is an invaluable opportunity at the gatherings for us to get together to encourage, challenge, stimulate and equip for ministry.

-The Church Leaders' Venue is available as a place to meet with others who share your ministry.
+The Leadership Lounge is available as a place to meet with others who share your ministry.
 Venue hosts and members of the Leadership Network Team are available to try to help you get in touch.
 Whether you are part of the Network or not, we would love to talk to you to find out about the work you are doing in your church and community.

-Additionally, the following opportunities are available for church leaders:
+Additionally, the following opportunities are available for leaders:

 1. Leadership seminars